 We recognize the urgent need for systemic change around racial justice in Charleston.
 We are cognizant of the widely shared feeling that conversation is not enough.
-In creating the Social Justice Racial Equity Collaborative: Transforming from the Inside Out, The Sophia Institute seeks to convene and align respective goals, resources, and audiences to maximize collective impact for Social Justice and Racial Equity.
+In creating the Social Justice Racial Equity Collaborative, The Sophia Institute seeks to convene and align respective goals, resources, and audiences to maximize collaborative impact for Social Justice and Racial Equity.

 A just, sustainable, and thriving community where all people of all races are empowered to fulfill their human potential.

 Living Your truth is a series of conversations with those on the front lines, who bravely and gracefully live the truth of their hearts within their formidable lives.

 We inspire collaborative action by advancing bold strategies that promote personal, structural, and systemic change in social justice and racial equity through truth, healing, and transformation.

 Our agenda is simple; we want to influence social justice and racial equity in Charleston.
 Over the next 3-5 years, we will work to: